-Answer: It’s highly discouraged that an untrained person attempt to hand raise an orphaned wild animal without a wildlife rehabilitation license.
+Answer: It’s highly discouraged to attempt to hand raise an orphaned wild animal without a wildlife rehabilitation license.
 Not only is it a bad idea, but it is also illegal.
-The guidelines for feeding orphans are NOT designed to raise an orphan to adulthood, but rather to sustain an orphan for a few days before he or she can go to a trained rehabilitator.
+The guidelines for feeding orphans are NOT designed to raise an orphan to adulthood, but rather to sustain an orphan for a few days before he or she can go to a licensed rehabilitator.

-An orphaned wild animal should ALWAYS be taken to a wildlife rehabilitation center where it can be hand-raised by a trained professional, socialized with members of the same species, and ultimately released back into the wild.
+An orphaned wild animal should always be taken to a wildlife rehabilitation center where it can be hand-raised by a licensed professional, socialized with members of the same species, and ultimately released back into the wild.
 Contact New England Wildlife Center of Cape Wildlife Center for assistance, or visit mass.gov/service-details/find-a-wildlife-rehabilitator to find a license wildlife rehabiliator in your area.

 Question: Is it OK to touch a baby animal if I am trying to help it?

-Answer: ALWAYS ASK A PROFESSIONAL prior to handling wildlife to make sure the baby animal is an orphan in need of care.
-Follow the professional’s instructions.
+Answer: Prior to handling wildlife make sure the baby animal is an orphan in need of care.
 Very importantly, handling should only be done with leather gloves to prevent scratches.

 Question: Will NEWC’s wildlife hospital take in the orphaned animal I found?